 First worn by cowboys to keep the dust from their faces, in the 60s and 70s the colour of bandanna worn came to signify allegiance to a particular gang and by the 00s it was mainly used to identify members of girl bands.
 Now, when worn around the neck, it pretty much says, "I fell for the 70s trend and now I'm in way too deep".
 Here are all of the times it was done right.

-Brown bandana to match her brown lip - Aaliyah slays it in a way only possible in the 90s,
+Brown bandana to match her brown lip - Aaliyah slays it in a way that was only possible in the 90s.

 Bathsheba Everdene - headstrong, independent AND totally rocks the bandanna.